wllfaria/advent-of-code/README.md

 Every problem on this repository also contains a readme file that takes you to the problem page in the AOC website.
-Also, I tried to solve most of them with both C and C++.
+Also, I tried to solve most of them using either C++ or Rust.
 But some of them might be available only in C++ as I'm better at it.
 (More languages might come in the future if I feel like it)

 This is by no means an attempt to teach algorithms, its just a place to store everything I've managed to solve for further reference and to display.